 16:9 is a widescreen aspect ratio whose width divided by length ratio is 16:9 and since 2009 this typical ratio has become the most common aspect ratio for television and PC.
 You won’t be strange with this aspect ratio since they are everywhere in our daily lives.
 16:9 is the most adopted ratio in British and Japanese TVs.
 It is also the international standard format of HDTV, non-HD digital television and analog widescreen television PALplus.
 Now video makers have adopted this perfect aspect ratio too.
 To produce brilliant footages at 16:9, record screen at 16:9 with screen recorders is a good measure.
 After users made their 16:9 videos, they could choose to upload the videos to the major video portal websites or play them on the TVs.
 This article will tell you how to produce 16:9 aspect ratio videos.

 RecMaster is a potential screen recorder that bears rich features ranging from game recording, full-screen recording, and webcam recording to audio-only recording.
-This typical screen recorder avails users to record gameplays, streaming videos, online courses and even presentations.
-Most importantly, with RecMaster’s custom-area mode, users are able to record screen at 16:9 aspect ratio.
+This typical screen recorder avails users to record PC gameplays, streaming videos, online courses and also video presentations.
+Most importantly, with RecMaster’s custom-area mode, users are able to record horizontal screen video at 16:9 aspect ratio.

 2. Choose Custom-Area Mode and enter the setting panel.